 Texas Appleseed is pleased to offer a small number of internships in a variety of project areas for students of law and public policy, as well as journalism and communications.
 Students work under the guidance of experienced professionals and attorneys.
 Interested students should be dependable, have a desire to learn, and should demonstrate strong organizational and writing skills.

-- Strong analytical skills with the ability to collect, organize, analyze, and disseminate significant amounts of data with attention to detail and accuracy
+- Strong analytical skills with the ability to collect, organize, analyze, and disseminate information with attention to detail and accuracy

 - Strong oral and written communication skills